Making Sense Of The Innovations in Investment Banking On Wall Street

 ICOs began in 2013/2014 with MasterCoin, Ethereum, and NextCoin, but they gained popularity as a funding mechanism in 2017-2018 with EOS raising $4.2 billion in 2018 for a total of $7.8 billion that year.
 But by 2019, the ICO craze began dissipating due to the SEC deeming ICOs to be securities, asking issuers to comply with strict securities laws, and heavy enforcement against promoters of these funding mechanisms, such as Telegram.
 STOs were an improvement over an ICO providing greater investor protection, and is basically a traditional security wrapped in a securities token.
 STOs were popular in 2019, raising $12 billion of capital, but they have also edged out of favor mainly due to the lack of a secondary market to trade them.
 But the long-term promise of a tokenized security as a digital mechanism for funding assets, especially esoteric ones like digital rights or alternative assets, remains intact, and we may see ICOs/STOs reincarnate into new forms of funding in the future.

 Meanwhile, crowdfunding platforms have grown fast and furiously over 2010-2020 and filled a big void in the market to fund early-stage startups and projects.
 There are different market segments: reward-based, charitable, donation, and equity crowdfunding which is most relevant to this report.
 Examples are AngelList, Indiegogo, CircleUp, SeedInvest, and Fundable.
-Meanwhile, the most active platforms are in the and property markets.
+Meanwhile, the most active platforms are in the real estate and property markets.
 CrowdRise, DiversyFund, and Fundrise are the most popular real estate platforms, while PropertyTechs like Figure, HomeTap, RoofStock, and Unison are building two-sided platforms to open up real estate investing to a larger group of retail and institutional participants.

 Closing Comments